thedavecarroll/hugotest.thedavecarroll.com/content/powershell/powershell-summit-2023.md

 ### Your Code is Flawless, But How YOU Doing?

-If you find yourself without a session to attend Wednesday afternoon, [Andrew Pla][AndrewPla] (the [PowerShell Podcast][PowerShellPodcast] master shiller) and
+If you find yourself without a session to attend Wednesday afternoon, [Andrew Pla](https://andrewpla.tech/) (the [PowerShell Podcast](https://powershellpodcast.podbean.com/) master shiller) and
 I invite you to our session where we will share our individual paths of self discovery and healing leading to healthier mental states and happier lives.

 ### BluebirdPS: From Nesting to Hatched and Flying

-The next day, I will be talking about [BluebirdPS][BluebirdPS], a PowerShell 7 Twitter automation client I wrote a couple years back.
+The next day, I will be talking about [BluebirdPS]({{< relref "retired-links.md" >}}), a PowerShell 7 Twitter automation client I wrote a couple years back.
 While I've presented about BluebirdPS previously, this talk will be more about the creation and care-and-feeding of a publicly consumed module.

 ### DevOps Fundamentals (OnRamp)

-I've presented on my own [DevOps journey][DevOpsJourney] at the 2019 PowerShell Saturday for [RTPSUG][RTPSUG].
+I've presented on my own [DevOps journey](https://github.com/thedavecarroll/Presentations#2019) at the 2019 PowerShell Saturday for [RTPSUG](https://rtpsug.com/).
 At that time, I was still working as a systems engineer even though I had been learning *the ways of DevOps*.
 At the end of August 2020, I started my first position as a DevOps engineer delving deep into AWS, CI/CD pipelines, and Python.

-Last December, after the Summit speakers had been selected and notified, I received an email from [Jeff Hicks][JeffHicks] asking me to present on DevOps fundamentals and concepts.
+Last December, after the Summit speakers had been selected and notified, I received an email from {{< influencer "jeffhicks" >}} asking me to present on DevOps fundamentals and concepts.
 Of course, I accepted the offer.
 *Who would turn down a opportunity to give back to the community?*